macs-lab/ml_mpw_modeling/LSTM/README.md

 5. Evaluating Model

 ## Importing Data
-I used Google Colaboratory to make and train this mode, therefore, I had to import the data from my Google Drive.
-Skip this step and simply import your data if you are not using Google Colab(I want to point out that downloaded.GetContentFile('DNN_20.csv') needs to be downloaded.GetContentFile('LSTM_20.csv')).
-The id for downloaded = drive.CreateFile({}) is going to be different for each person, however, there are many blogs on the Internet that explains how to find the id for your file in Google Drive.
+I used Google Colaboratory to make and train this model, therefore, I had to import the data from my Google Drive.
+Skip this step and simply import your data if you are not using Google Colab(I want to point out that downloaded.GetContentFile('DNN_20.csv') needs to be downloaded.GetContentFile('LSTM_20.csv').
+Also the id for downloaded = drive.CreateFile({}) is going to be different for each person, however, there are many blogs on the Internet that explains how to find the id for your file in Google Drive).
 ![](images/Importing%20Data.JPG)

 ## Preprocessing Data